axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/menu.rst

    for an example of how to create custom menu items.

 .. tip::
-    | If you want it to show label of the custom menu item in different
+    | If you want the label of a custom menu item to display in multiple
     | languages, create a CMS entry and use the ``ApplicationMultiLanguageAPI.getCmsValueByUserLocale`` method.
     | E.g. ``subMenuItem.setLabel(ApplicationMultiLanguageAPI.getCmsValueByUserLocale<CMS_URI>));``

 Portal variable
 +++++++++++++++

-Beside the callable subprocess approach, you can define custom menu items in the Portal variable ``Portal.Menu.CustomMenuItems``.
+Beside the callable subprocess approach, you can also define custom menu items in the Portal variable ``Portal.Menu.CustomMenuItems``.

 Example of custom menu items in the ``Portal.Menu.CustomMenuItems`` variable.